hdahle/dashboard-frontend/README.md

 Web-based front-end for dashboard.eco

+### Frameworks
-Uses the w3.css framework for reponsive design
+- w3.css framework for reponsive design

-Uses charts.js for various charts
+- charts.js for various charts

+- moment.js for date arithmetic

+### Back end
-The back-end is a separate repo, dashboard-backend, using node.js (for the API), Redis (for caching data to be charted), and various node.js scripts for querying third-party services and populating the Redis cache
+The back-end is a separate repo, https://github.com/hdahle/dashboard-backend, using node.js (for the API), Redis (for caching data to be charted), and various node.js scripts for querying third-party services and populating the Redis cache